HeyLucasLeao/ols-regression-challenge/README.md

 - Develop OLS regression models to predict mortality rates.
 - Analyze model performance and interpret results.

-## ROADMAP
-- EDA
-- Hypothesis test (test multicolinearity, )
-- First regression model
-- Analyse QQ plot, VIF, tolerance and most important features
-- Analyze the results
-- Transform into interval prediction with conformal prediction
-- Analyze the results and transform and create a quantile regression with a interval prediction context
-- Transform into conformal prediction
-- View Average Ratio

 ## Getting Started

 1. Clone the repository.